cpaterno/csc-212-s18/lab-04/readme.md

 ## Compiling

-Ensure that your terminal is in the same directory as the .cpp or .cc files and then compile your program using the command:           g++ -g -std=c++11 NAMEofFILE.cc -o NAMEofFILE
+Ensure that your terminal is in the same directory as the .cpp or .cc files and then compile your program using the command:

+        g++ -g -std=c++11 NAMEofFILE.cc -o NAMEofFILE

-*Replace NAMEofFILE with the name of the file you are trying to compile* Also notice the -std=c++11 flag The program should compile without errors.
+*Replace NAMEofFILE with the name of the file you are trying to compile*

+Also notice the -std=c++11 flag, we need that because we are using some things that require using c++11.

+The program should compile without errors.

 This program takes no arguments so the command is ./NAMEofFILE